rciminera/Crypto-Pricing/README.md

 - Model trains slowly

 #### Results

 The accuracy score came in at 71.23% albeit with a wide Mean Absolute Error of 436.76 degrees.

-Please note that the Random Forest Regressor does not support creating a confusion matrix.
+The accuracy score of 71.13% means that our model can predict the price change year to date with 71% accuracy.
+While we would have liked to achieve a score of over 75%, we are happy with this score because after creating the model, it was realized that this might not be a problem that can be solved with machine learning.

+Because we used a random forest regressor, we were not able to create a confusion matrix.
+Random forest regressors do not support confusion matrices because the classifier is for labeled discrete classes, and the regressor is for continuous classes.
+So there cannot be a confusion matrix without labeled classes.

 <img src="https://github.com/rciminera/Crypto-Pricing/blob/main/Images/ML_code_snippet.png" width = "500" >